julianjohnson10/julianjohnson10.github.io/_pages/about.md

   - /about.html
   - /about.md
 ---
-## About

 Nice to meet you!
 My name is Julian Johnson.

-I am a United States Air Force veteran with over 8 years' experience in the cybersecurity industry.

-I am a proven subject matter expert in various security disciplines, such as endpoint protection and vulnerability management.
+I am a U.S. Air Force veteran with over 8 years of hands-on experience in the IT industry.
+The field of cybersecurity has enabled me to become a subject matter expert in various disciplines, such as endpoint protection, vulnerability management, and software engineering.

-I received by B.S. in Software Development from Western Governors University.
+I hold a B.S. in Software Development from Western Governors University, and an A.A.S from the Community College of the Air Force.
+Over the past decade I have gathered a diverse set of skills and highly sought after certifications, reflecting my commitment to continuous improvement and self-learning.

+For all inquiries, please email me at: julian.johnson.10@outlook.com